 A.1.
 Overview of the Radio Interface Technology

+[Editor’s note: the text in this section is based on RT-100077, RT-100080, and RT-100086]

 A.1.1 Overview of the SRIT

-The IMT-Advanced radio-interface specifications for LTE Rel-10 and beyond, also known as LTE-Advanced, are developed by a partnership of SDOs, named 3GPP.
+The IMT-Advanced terrestrial radiointerface specifications of the LTE-Advanced, are developed by 3GPP.

-LTE Rel-10&beyond (LTE-Advanced) is a Set of RITs (Radio Interface Technologies) consisting of one FDD RIT and one TDD RIT designed for operation in paired and unpaired spectrum, respectively.
-The TDD RIT is also known as TD-LTE Rel-10&beyond or TD-LTE-Advanced.
+LTE-Advanced is a Set of RITs (Radio Interface Technologies) consisting of one FDD RIT and one TDD RIT designed for operation in paired and unpaired spectrum, respectively.
+The TDD RIT is also known as TD-LTE Release 10 and Beyond or TD-LTE-Advanced.
 The two RITs have been jointly developed, providing a high degree of commonality while, at the same time, allowing for optimization of each RIT with respect to its specific spectrum/duplex arrangement.

-Both the FDD RIT and the TDD RIT individually meet all ITU IMT-Advanced requirements in all four test environments defined in all aspects of Services, Spectrum and Technical performance.
+Both the FDD RIT and the TDD RIT individually, and consequently the Set of RITs (SRIT), meet all the ITU IMT-Advanced minimum requirements in all four test environments defined in all aspects of Services, Spectrum and Technical performance.
+Furthermore, both the FDD RIT and TDD RIT individually, and consequently the SRIT, meet the requirements of Resolution ITU-57, resolves 6 e) and f) in all four test environments.